-FRWMB leads the Project within its financial constraints and prioritizes work to maximize the return on investment.
+• FRWMB leads the Project within its financial constraints and prioritizes work to maximize the return on investment.

-- If the governor signs House Bill 10 the state could provide up to \$656,667 for the Project, which will be informed by the discovery process.
+- The governor's budget requests a \$700,000 allocation in the state budget for the Project.
+The Montana legislature is currently considering this allocation.
 DNRC will contract with RESPEC for the Project.
 DNRC has already contracted with RESPEC to complete a portion of the discovery work. - The Water Resources Deputy Administrator will manage the contract.
 The Deputy Administrator will seek FRWMB's input on change requests and is responsible for approving any change request.

-RESPEC will contract with DNRC for the Project.
+• RESPEC will contract with DNRC for the Project.